Washington Irving Branch: Original branch

 The original branch was located at 1802 South Arlington Avenue, Los Angeles, California.
 The Romanesque Revival-Mediterranean Revival building was built in 1926 and designed by Allison & Allison.
 The building has been vacant, boarded and fenced for many years.

 Built in 1926, the Irving Branch had a long, airy room with exposed wood trusses and rafters.
 At the time of its closure, no major physical changes had been made to the building since its construction, and books remained housed on thick wood shelves.

 The Washington Irving Branch was designated as a Historic-Cultural Monument by the Los Angeles Cultural Heritage Commission in April 1984.

 In 1987, the Washington Irving Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
-With respect to the Irving Branch, the application described the building as a one-story Mediterranean building, constructed of hollow tile and finished with brick and stucco.
+The application noted Irving Branch was a one-story Mediterranean building, constructed of hollow tile and finished with brick and stucco.
 It has a rectangular plan with side-facing gables, a symmetrical front elevation, a tiled roof and a bay window on the east side.

 When the Los Angeles Library Commission proposed closing the old Irving Branch and re-locating to a modern facility at a new location, the Los Angeles Times wrote: "It is comforting to know that residents of one Mid-City Los Angeles neighborhood are arguing vehemently with City Hall because of a library. ...
 The city proposes a more complete and modern library that would be just 13 blocks away, currently the site of a carwash.
 This makes sense.
 So would upgrading the historic building that houses the present branch, perhaps as a community center - where that 'neighborhood' feeling it now encourages would continue to be nurtured."